Sowad112/Sowad112/README.md

-# Hi there! 👋
+# Hi there!
+I'm Sowad 👋

-I'm Sowad
+# About Me
 - 🔭 I’m currently working on Something
 - 😄 I am a student
 - 🌱 I’m currently learning Technology Skills